akeneo/pim-community-dev/Bundle/AsseticBundle/README.md

       - '@Path/To/Css/third.css'
 ```

-Js and css sections contain group of file.
-This groups can be uncompress to debug.
+Js and css sections contain groups of files.
+This groups can be uncompressed for debugging.

-To turn off group 'css_group' for css files, the next configuration mut be added in config.yml file:
+For example, to turn off compression of css files from 'css_group' the next configuration mut be added in config.yml file:

 ```yaml
 oro_assetic: